marcelmilosz/myBlog-NextJs-React-MongoDb/posts/mastering-javascript-thumb.md

 JavaScript is one of the most popular programming languages in use today.
 It is a powerful language used to build websites, web applications, mobile applications, and even desktop applications.
 Mastering JavaScript involves gaining a deep understanding of the language, its features, and its quirks.

-One of the fundamental concepts in JavaScript is the concept of functions.
+One of the fundamental concepts in JavaScript is the concept of **functions**.
 Functions in JavaScript are first-class citizens, which means they can be assigned to variables, passed as arguments to other functions, and even returned from functions.
 Here's an example of a simple JavaScript function:

 ```js
 function addNumbers(a, b) {